short-pixel-optimizer/shortpixel-image-optimiser/TESTING.md

   bugs this suite exists to catch, so a first failure goes red; fix the race (usually: wait on the right `shortpixel.*` event) instead of retrying past it.
+- **Node-side HTTP to the container sends `Connection: close`.** Playwright's request client shares one keep-alive agent per worker and Apache closes idle keep-alive sockets after 5 s, so a support call made right after a long browser-driven stretch could die with "socket hang up" before reaching WordPress (Chromium retries that race silently, Node does not).
+  `NO_KEEPALIVE_HEADERS` in `helpers/spio.ts` is applied by the support client and must be passed to any direct `request.get()`/`post()` you add.

 CI: `.github/workflows/e2e.yml` runs the identical Docker stack on `ubuntu-latest` for pushes to `e2e-tests`/`updates` and PRs to `updates`/`master`.